wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/4-manage-quality-updates.md

 ### Avoid consecutive quality updates

-If you pause your updates, adjust your deferrals to avoid consecutive restarts; see the scenario depicted below.
+If you pause your updates, adjust your deferrals to avoid consecutive restarts; see the scenario shown below.

 :::image type="content" source="../media/3-consecutive-quality-update-scenario.png" alt-text="Figure 8.
 Consecutive quality update scenario.":::

 In the consecutive quality update scenario (Figure 8), a device has a five-day quality update deferral.
 The administrator pauses the deployment of the December quality update before the deferral period ends.
-This means that the December quality update was not offered to the device.
+This means that the December quality update wasn't offered to the device.
 Later, Microsoft releases the January quality update. quality update deployment resumes.
-However, the January quality update is not yet old enough to meet the deferral requirements (it has not been released for five or more days).
+However, the January quality update isn't yet old enough to meet the deferral requirements (it hasn't been released for five or more days).
 Therefore, the December quality update is offered to the device.
 Then, three days later, the January quality update, which now meets the deferral requirements, is offered to the device.
 This results in two restarts in the period of a single week, which is a poor user experience.